devellison/lyrictext/README.md

-FontScale   | Attack/Release/Beat   | Zooms the font size (expands in / shrinks out / sizes to beat) Rise        | Hold                  | Text slowly rises Wander      | Hold                  | Text wanders around Typewriter  | Attack/Release        | Text appears/disappears one character at a time
+FontScale   | Attack/Release/Beat   | Zooms the font size (expands in / shrinks out / sizes to beat) Rise        | Hold                  | Text slowly rises Wander      | Hold                  | Text wanders around Bounce      | Hold/Beat             | Text bounces
+Typewriter  | Attack/Release        | Text appears/disappears one character at a time
 FadeWords   | Attack/Release        | Text appears one word at a time* - Work in progress

 ## <a name="Setup"/>Setup

+### Install with Impostorem Tools
+As of version 1.1.1, LyricText is included in the [Impostorem Tools](https://github.com/devellison/impostorem_tools) installer.
+If you are using it Windows 10 64-bit with FLStudio 20, you can just use the [Impostorem Tools Installer](https://github.com/devellison/impostorem_tools/releases).

+### Manual Install
 1. Download `LyricText.zgeobject` and place it in the `Effects/Text` directory for ZGameEditor Visualizer in FL Studio.
     - On Windows, that will usually be `C:\Program Files (x86)\Image-Line\FL Studio\Plugins\Fruity\Effects\ZGameEditor Visualizer\Effects\Text`.
     - On Mac, it will usually be `/Applications/FL\ Studio\ 20.app/Contents/Resources/FL/Plugins/Fruity/Effects/ZGameEditor\ Visualizer/Effects/Text`.
     See more information in the  [FL Studio manual.](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/plugins/ZGameEditor%20Visualizer.htm#ZGE_addfx "FL Studio manual.")

+NOTE: While most effects can be installed under FL Studio's user data folder, this one cannot because it won't find ZgeNanoVG.
+This is something to look into fixing in the future.
+Until then, it MUST be installed in the same effects tree as the HUD Text effects.

 1. Add the ZGameEditor Visualizer to a mixer track (I generally put it on the Master track before any limiters)